frank1iu/nwHacks2021/README.md

 ## Getting started

-The project is broken down into a client and server folder.
+The application is broken down into a client and server folder.

 ### Running the Frontend